-We are selective when associating with third party and collaborative initiatives, focusing on those that relate to issues that we find are financially material and are integrated in our investment process, relate to data and transparency, or represent issues that are important to our clients.
+We are selective when associating with third party organizations, focusing on those that relate to issues that we find are financially material and are integrated in our investment process, relate to data and transparency, or represent issues that are important to our clients.
 We participate in these initiatives to share knowledge on best practices, gain greater understanding of emerging themes and to compare perspectives with like-minded investors.
+We do not participate in collaborative engagements.